emdroid/emdroid.github.io/_posts/2020-08-25-project-ares-part-4-ubuntu-on-zfs-encrypted-root.md

 **e) Decrypt the root partition**:

-- copy the key back to the Live CD environment e.g. via [WinSCP](https://winscp.net/eng/download.php) on Windows, the "scp" command on Linux or the clipboard by "`mkdir -p luks/init && vim luks/init/root.key`"
+- copy the key back to the Live CD environment e.g. via [WinSCP](https://winscp.net/eng/download.php) on Windows, the "scp" command on Linux or the clipboard by `"mkdir -p luks/init && vim luks/init/root.key"`

 - then use the key to decrypt the partition